Assembling an M1 Garand Rifle From Parts

 Nicolaus Associates sells a large collection of reprints of manuals, diagrams, and more, some of them the result of meticulous restoration.

-The ODCMP Coaching Resources page has lots of very useful target shooting information, including tips from the U.S. Army Service Rifle Team and much more: http://www.odcmp.com/CoachingResources.htm
+ODCMP Coaching Resources page has lots of very useful target shooting information, including tips from the U.S. Army Service Rifle Team and much more.

-And this one with Flash animations of the M1 action, trigger group, and feeding cycle: http://www.garandflash.com/
+Flash animation of the M! action, trigger group, and feeding cycle

 See Steve Ricciardelli's site with: